GrapheneOS/hardened_malloc/README.md

 The available configuration options are the following:

+* `CONFIG_NATIVE`: `true` (default) or `false` to control whether the code is optimized for the detected CPU on the host.
+If this is disabled, setting up a custom `-march` higher than the baseline architecture is highly recommended due to substantial performance benefits for this code.
 * `CONFIG_CXX_ALLOCATOR`: `true` (default) or `false` to control whether the C++ allocator is replaced for slightly improved performance and detection of mismatched sizes for sized deallocation (often type confusion bugs).
 This